abdulhady89/Multi-Sat-MARL/README.md

 **Scenario Video**: [Can be found here](https://drive.google.com/file/d/18fy9miCLcLgjJE3NyO3sQhaKT5QfPMSi/view?usp=sharing)

 This repository implements Centralized PPO, IPPO, MAPPO, and HAPPO a multi-agent variant of PPO to work with Basilisk (BSK-RL), a realistic satellite simulator with Vizard 3D visualization.
-This implementation is developed heavily based on https://github.com/marlbenchmark/on-policy as the official implementation of Multi-Agent PPO (MAPPO)(paper: https://arxiv.org/abs/2103.01955).
+This implementation is developed based on https://github.com/marlbenchmark/on-policy as the official implementation of Multi-Agent PPO (MAPPO)(paper: https://arxiv.org/abs/2103.01955).

 ## Realistic Satellite Simulator Environment supported: